tngo0508/tngo0508.github.io/_posts/2026-03-30-implementing-token-auth-with-duende-identityserver.md

 3. They show that token to your **Web API**.
 4. Your Web API trusts the token because it was issued by your IdentityServer.

+### Two Authentication Scenarios

+In production, you'll typically support two core scenarios:

+- **Client Authentication (Unsupervised):** This represents an unsupervised attempt to gain access to a resource, usually by another program or API.
+It's used for service-to-service communication without human interaction.
+- **User Authentication (Supervised):** This is the process by which a user verifies their identity using credentials (like a username and password).
+It involves an interactive login flow.

-By using Duende, you centralize all login and permission logic in one place.
+By using Duende, you centralize both scenarios in one place.

 ---